 Lines 3 and 4 are used to identify footwear made to offer protection from other specific types of hazards referenced in the standard.
 They are used to designate metatarsal protection (Mt), conductive (Cd) properties, electrical hazard resistance properties (EH), footwear designed to reduce the accumulation of excess static electricity (SD) and puncture resistance (PR).

 Metatarsal (Mt) footwear reduces the chance of injury to the metatarsal bones on the top of the foot.
-The protection must be an integral and permanent part of the footwear and is measured after exposure to an impact force of 75 foot-pounds.
+The protection must be an integral and permanent part of the footwear and is measured after exposure to a 75 pound force.
 The required height clearance for men’s footwear is one inch and for women’s footwear it is 0.937 inches after exposure.

 Conductive (Cd) footwear is intended to provide protection for the wearer against hazards that may result from static electricity buildup and to help reduce the possibility of ignition of explosives or volatile chemicals.
 The footwear must facilitate electrical conductivity and the transfer of static electricity buildup from the body to the ground.
 The electrical resistance must range between zero and 500,000 ohms.